MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/outline-samples.md

 <img src="images/SampleScenes/OutlinesReveal_01.gif" width="40%" height="40%">

 In this example, the outlines are illuminated by an orbiting Proximity Light, which is part of both the MRTK and the MRGT.
 Highlight size, colour, gradients and intensity are configurable.
-For more information of the Proximity Light have a look here: [ProximityLight](proximity-light.md)
+For more information of the Proximity Light have a look at the [Proximity Light Overview](proximity-light.md) and here: [Proximity Lighting Example](https://github.com/Species521/mixed-reality-pr_mawettig/blob/graphics-tools-docs/mrtk-unity/mrtk3-graphicstools/features/samples/material-gallery.md#hover-lights)

 ## See also